Nixtla/datasetsforecast/CONTRIBUTING.md

 ## Do you want to contribute to the documentation?

-* The docs are automatically generated from the docstrings in the utilsforecast folder.
+* The docs are automatically generated from the docstrings in the `datasetsforecast` folder.
 * To contribute, ensure your docstrings follow the Google style format.
 * Once your docstring is correctly written, the documentation framework will scrape it and regenerate the corresponding `.mdx` files and your changes will then appear in the updated docs.
 * Make an appropriate entry in the `docs/mintlify/mint.json` file.